 Also, a tube may be temporarily placed through a surgical opening in the abdominal wall (gastrostomy) to drain the stomach and protect the airways.
 This tube can also be used for feeding if needed.

 Surgery is often the best option for treating intestinal obstructions.
-During the surgery, the surgeon will make an incision in your baby’s abdomen and remove the affected part of the intestine, taking care to leave as much of your baby’s healthy intestine as possible.
+During the surgery, the surgeon will make an incision in your baby’s abdomen and remove the affected part of the intestine, leaving as much of your baby’s healthy intestine as possible.

 The surgeon will then reconnect your baby’s intestines.
-If a child does not have enough small intestine, the remaining part tries to fix the problem on its own.
+If a child does not have enough small intestine, the remaining part tries to fix the problem independently.

 It inflates like a balloon, creating more surface area to attract nutrients.
-But this has an unfortunate side effect, the wider the intestine, the longer it takes for the body to move nutrients through it.
+But this has an unfortunate side effect; the more comprehensive the intestine, the longer it takes for the body to move nutrients through it.

-More time in the intestines means more time for bacteria that would normally be rapidly shed to multiply, increasing the patient’s chances of infection.
+More time in the intestines means more time for bacteria that would typically be rapidly shed to multiply, increasing the patient’s chances of infection.

-This approach exposes more usable surface area and also creates a narrower space, which keeps food moving through the patient’s digestive tract at an appropriate rate, carrying bacteria out of the body along with the rest of the body’s waste.
+This approach exposes more usable surface area and creates a narrower space, which keeps food moving through the patient’s digestive tract at an appropriate rate, carrying bacteria out of the body and the rest of the body’s waste.

-After surgery, the patient may be given a special, easy-to-digest diet through an IV, and the team will monitor them carefully to assess how well their intestines are healing.
+After surgery, the patient may be given a unique, easy-to-digest diet through an IV, and the team will monitor them carefully to assess how well their intestines are healing.